FrozenNode/Laravel-Administrator/docs/configuration.md

 This is the directory location of your application's model config files.
 It's recommended to use a subdirectory of your application config called `administrator`, but you can put it anywhere you like.

+You may also use an array of paths, in the event that any packages you're using provide model config files for administrator panels.

+	/**
+	 * The path to your model config directory
+	 *
+	 * @type array
+	 */
+	'model_config_path' => [
+	    app('path') . '/config/administrator',
+	    base_path('vendor/vendorname/packagename/administrator')
+	],

+Be careful of naming conflicts between model files!
+The array will be processed in order, and the first model file with the given name found will be used.

 <a name="settings-config-path"></a>
 ### Settings Config Path